-Our partnership with emergency telecommunications NGO Télécoms Sans Frontières (TSF) has been going strong for nearly 20 years.
+Our partnership with emergency telecommunications NGO Télécoms Sans Frontières (TSF) has been going strong for 20 years.

 As well as providing satellite communications for TSF to ensure connectivity is established as soon as possible in the wake of humanitarian crises, we also began to offer pro-bono legal services to the organisation in 2019.

 TSF is the principal communications provider to the United Nations in disaster situations, enabling governments, UN agencies and other NGOs to optimise emergency response, coordinate healthcare, repatriate affected populations and distribute life-saving supplies.
 Free satellite phone calls and data access offered to the victims of natural disasters or human conflict help reconnect families.